Have you ever dreamed of someone who has died and wondered whether they are actually communicating with you?

 2. The Dream Will Have Logical Sequence

-In dreams of the deceased, it is more common that the sequence of events are very natural and logical.
+In dreams of the deceased, it is more common that the sequence of events will be very natural and logical.
 You know exactly how you get from A to B.

 3. The Details of the Dream Are Very Vivid